 Public Provident Fund comes with a specified lock-in-period which means the account holders can’t withdraw fund from their account before the completion of this period.
 Even though its currently 6 years, its is expected to go up by 5 to 20 years.

 Two more years are expected to be added to the lock-in period for PPF as the government seeks to increase the same for tenures that stretch to twenty years.
-Individuals who invest in Public Provident Funds can withdraw their money after eight years.
+Individuals who invest in PPF can withdraw their money after eight years.
 Currently, the lock-in period lasts for six years.
-The tenure of Public Provident Fund is also expected to be increased by five years to twenty years.
+The tenure of PPF is also expected to be increased by 5 years to 20 years.

-The customer has the option to choose their saving period and the term can be either fifteen years or twenty years.
-The government expects to bring in an increasing number of people by increasing the rate of interest for tenures that extend to twenty years.
-In case the customer wishes to invest in PPF for twenty years, the tax benefits that follow are expected to be higher.
+The customer has the option to choose their saving period and the term can be either 15 years or 20 years.
+The government expects to bring in an increasing number of people by increasing the rate of interest for tenures that extend to 20 years.
+In case the customer wishes to invest in PPF for 20 years, the tax benefits that follow are expected to be higher.
 The government is contemplating this decision so that it can make sure that infrastructure funding can have a steady source.

 In the meantime, the Reserve Bank of India has revealed that fixed deposits with high values and resilience will start earning higher rates of interest in the near future.
 People who deposit money and store it with banks generate differential interest rates depending upon the amount of money they have deposited – whether it is less than or more than Rs.
 1 crore.
 The rate of interest tends to be more if the period is longer.
 Moreover, deposits under Rs.
 1 crore may be taken out prematurely, causing a mismatch between the assets and liabilities.